CodeCrazy97/GradeCalculatorV3.2/README.md

 ## Installation Instructions

 To run this program, you must have Netbeans 8.1 installed.
-You will need to add the SQLite driver (which is included in the src folder of the project).
+You will need to add the SQLite driver (which is included in the \src\gradecalculatorv3\ folder of the project).
 Follow the below instructions to do so:

 1. Open Netbeans IDE.
 2. Click "File" > "Open Project" and find the unzipped project.
 Open it.